Social Sciences Grant

 - Summary.
 In 300 words or less describe the project, the potential impact, and the collaboration for a general audience.

-- Limited to three pages with the following section heading in sequence.
+- Proposal.
+Limited to three pages with the following section heading in sequence.
 The bibliography does not count against the page limit.

 - Rationale and Vision.
 Explain the goal, the current state of the art and how your social sciences project is innovative.